← Blog 13 May 2026 6 min read USA

 You asked for a single page.
 The agency sent back a five-figure quote, a 12-week timeline, and a Calendly link for a "discovery call."
 Here's what's inside that number — and what a fairer price actually looks like in 2026.

-If you're a US founder pricing out your first real landing page, the quotes are dizzying.
-We've seen $8,000 from a Brooklyn boutique, $14,000 from a "growth agency" in Austin, $22,000 from a Bay Area shop with a deck full of past clients.
+If you're a US founder pricing out your first real landing page in 2026, the quotes are dizzying.
+We've seen $8,000 from a Brooklyn boutique, $14,000 from a "growth agency" in Austin, $22,000 from a Bay Area shop with a deck full of YC alumni.
 For one page.
-With copy you'll probably end up rewriting yourself.
+With copy you'll probably end up rewriting yourself after the first 50 demo calls.

-A typical $15,000 US landing-page quote breaks down something like this:
+A typical $15,000 quote — from a Focus Lab, Ramotion, Eight, or Brooklyn-boutique tier — breaks down like this:

-Of every dollar you spend, maybe thirty cents touches the work.
-The rest pays for the existence of the agency itself.
+Of every dollar you spend, roughly thirty cents touches the actual design and code on your site.
+The other seventy fund the existence of the agency itself.

-Reality check: the actual labour to design and build a custom landing page is 35–50 hours.
-At an honest senior rate, that's $3,500–$5,000.
-Everything above that is layers.
+Reality check: the actual labor to design and build a custom landing page is 35–50 hours.
+At an honest senior rate of $100–$150/hour, that's $3,500–$7,500.
+Everything above that is structural overhead.
+The hourly model amplifies this — agencies are paid more when projects move slower.

 The 10-week timeline isn't real either

-A two-person remote studio without those layers ships the same scope in 10 working days.
-Same code quality.
-Same design taste.
-The only thing missing is the project manager forwarding emails.
+A two-person remote studio without those queue layers ships the same scope in 10 working days from kickoff.
+First preview link on day 5.
+Live URL on day 10.
+Same code quality, same design taste, same hand-coded stack.
+The only thing missing is the project manager forwarding emails between people who should have been on the same call.

-How to know if a quote is fair
+How to tell if any quote is fair (regardless of geography)

-If the answer to any of those is fuzzy, you're not buying a website.
+If the answer to any of those tests is fuzzy, you're not buying a website.
 You're funding a building.
+Send us your scope and we'll send a flat quote and a launch date inside 24 hours — no discovery call required first.

 Common questions